The density conjecture for principal congruence subgroups: Introduction

 \subsection{The methods}

 All approaches to automorphic density conjectures use some sort of trace formula which translates the spectral problem into an arithmetic problem.
 If we were to apply the pretrace formula to prove Theorem \ref{thm1}, we would essentially arrive at the counting problem described in Theorem \ref{thm2} below.
 This is the route that Sarnak-Xue \cite{SX} used for $n=2$.
-However, in higher rank we don't know how to solve this problem independently.
-Instead, we use the Kuznetsov formula to derive Theorem \ref{thm1}, which also leads to a counting problem, but a rather different one.
-Here the arithmetic work consists in analyzing Kloosterman sums for the group $\Gamma(q)$ in higher rank.
+However, in higher rank we do not know how to solve this problem independently.
+Instead, we use the Kuznetsov formula to derive Theorem \ref{thm1}; which also leads to a counting problem, but a rather different one.
+The general framework of the Kuznetsov formula (see Section \ref{sec5}) was already developed in \cite{Bl}, but a trace formula is only as powerful as its input on the geometric and/or the spectral side.
+Here we need to develop new tools on both sides, and our application requires \emph{sharp bounds} on both sides.

+The arithmetic work consists in analyzing Kloosterman sums for the group $\Gamma(q)$ in higher rank.
 The investigation of such Kloosterman sums is, to the best of the authors' knowledge, new.
 It turns out that the critical Weyl element is the element $w_{\ast}$ as defined in \eqref{wast} below, and here we obtain sharp upper bounds for the corresponding Kloosterman sums.
-The key result is Theorem \ref{thm32} below.
+The key result is Theorem \ref{thm32} below; see also Subsection \ref{sec14}.

 Being a relative trace formula with respect to two copies of unipotent upper triangular matrices, the Kuznetsov formula contains Fourier coefficients on the spectral side.
 It is most convenient to work with the conjugated group